reyadrian/dockerize-laravel-5.7/README.md

-2. Once you installed the Docker, please run this code
+2. Once you installed the Docker, please run this codes:

 ```
    docker pull reyadrian/laravel5.7:app